oceanfabreeze/oceanfabreeze/README.md

 My background is in Systems Architecture and Systems Administration.
 I'm a Linux enthusiast who loves automation.

-👨‍🎓 I attended Penn State University's Main Campus and recieved my Bachelors in Information Sciences and Technology in 2017.
+👨‍🎓 I attended Penn State University's Main Campus and recieved my Bachelors in Information Sciences and Technology in 2017.<br>
-📚 I'm currently studying Computer Science at University of Pennsylvania.
+📚 I'm currently studying Computer Science at University of Pennsylvania.<br>
-⚒ My most recent positions have been Senior System Architect at Oracle Health and Systems Engineer at ChristianaCare.
+⚒ My most recent positions have been Senior System Architect at Oracle Health and Systems Engineer at ChristianaCare.<br>

 ⭐ My attained Certifications are..<br>
 -CompTIA ITF+<br>